edgurgel/poxa/README.md

 ## Release

+This is the preferred way to deploy a Poxa server.

 If you just want to run a release, follow these instructions:

-First download dependencies and generate the release (or download it [here](https://github.com/edgurgel/poxa/releases))
+First download dependencies and generate the release

 ```console
 MIX_ENV=prod mix do deps.get, compile, release